dougalcaleb/instant-carousel/README.md

 ##### v0.2.0:
 * Features:
     * Implemented infinite drag scroll - it is no longer limited to the center slide and the two adjacent to it
+    * New extensions for type 0: multiple pages can now be visible at once
+    * New settings (refer to documentation above for descriptions):
+      * static_showPages
+      * static_pageSpacing
+      * static_pageSpacingUnits
+      * static_spacingMode
     * Added comprehensive list of settings to README
 * Bugfixes:
     * Scrolling quickly with fewer pages caused a pop-in effect